 A lawsuit you file against yourself after you die, that you pay for with your own money, for the purpose of giving your property away and satisfying your creditors and disgruntled heirs

 Unfortunately, Probate is expensive, time consuming and difficult for your heirs.
 Probate fees are calculated based on grow values of assets, without deducting debts.
-So, if you have a $1 million house, subject to a $700,000 mortgage, probate fees will be Cal calculated on the full $1 million, rather than on the lesser $300,000 of equity.
+So, if you have a $1 million house, subject to a $700,000 mortgage, probate fees will be calculated on the full $1 million, rather than on the lesser $300,000 of equity.
 Statutory Probate fees on a $1 million estate total 46,000, plus costs (generally, at least around $1,000), plus fees for "extraordinary" services.
-Avoiding the cost, hassle and delay of Probate it is one of the reasons some many Californians hold property through their living trust or other trusts.
+Avoiding the cost, hassle and delay of Probate is one of the reasons some many Californians hold property through their living trust or other trusts.

 While we can work with you to help make the Probate process more bearable, we also look for ways to help clients avoid Probate, even for assets that may have been left out of clients' trusts, or removed and then inadvertently not put back into such trusts.

 Finally, even if substantial assets were not transferred into the living trust during the decedent's life (or some assets were withdrawn from the trust and then not put back, as often happens when property is refinanced), there is a court procedure (a "Heggstad Petition") that can often to put them into the living trust.
-While the procedure does not come free, and takes a while, it is often less expensive than a formal probate.
+While the procedure does not come free, and takes a while, it is usually less expensive than a formal probate.
 If you face this situation, give us a call and we can help you decide whether this procedure is worth pursuing.

 Assets Held in Trust